Islamic finance providers need good old word of mouth more than ever

 Paul Stockwell, chief commercial officer at Gatehouse Bank | 14:37 Tuesday 6th August 2019 | 3

-The UK’s 2.8 million Muslim consumers contribute £31bn to UK PLC and boast a spending power of £20.5bn, so the opportunity for Islamic finance is huge.
+The UK’s 2.8 million Muslim consumers contribute £31bn to the UK economy and boast a spending power of £20.5bn, so the opportunity for Islamic finance is huge.

 Yet research carried out by Gatehouse Bank has found that nearly half of Muslim consumers have never used sharia-compliant financial products.

 Quite rightly this must be seen as a wake-up call for our industry to get better at highlighting the positives about the services we provide by investing in the right areas.

 This investment, however, is not necessarily about advertising on television, radio, billboards or social media.
 It’s about harnessing the most powerful and oldest form of marketing: word of mouth.

 This was one of the key findings of our recently published Islamic Finance Consumer Report.
 The study was the first of its kind, and that meant headline findings showing that 46% of Muslim consumers had never even used a sharia-compliant product were enough to make the whole industry sit up and take notice.